Master of Arts in Teaching (online)

 - Program of Study

-The Master of Arts in Teaching (M.A.T.)
-Secondary Math and Science is an online degree offered by Columbus State University, a fully accredited institution in the University System of Georgia.
+The online Master of Arts in Teaching (M.A.T.) is offered by Columbus State University, a fully accredited institution in the University System of Georgia.
 This program targets career changers who are interested in entering the teaching profession and who possess the prerequisite educational background in science, technology, engineering, mathematics, or a related field.
-Teacher certification options available through this degree include Mathematics, Biology, Chemistry, Physics, and Earth/Space Science at the secondary level (i.e., certification in grades 6-12).
+Teacher certification options available through this degree include Mathematics, Biology, Chemistry, Physics, or Earth/Space Science with certification in grades 6-12 or Computer Science1 with certification in grades K-12.

 Educator Preparation at Columbus State University is accredited by the Council for the Accreditation of Educator Preparation (CAEP).